This is YOur State on Drought

 Stanford's award-winning water conservation program has reduced potable water use by 20 percent over the last decade – despite continued campus growth – through commitment, dedication, innovation and implementation of a comprehensive set of water saving measures.
-The new Stanford Energy System Innovations (SESI) energy project (scheduled to come online in Spring 2015) will further reduce campus potable water use by another 15 percent.
-These efforts combine with individual actions that each member of the campus community can take to help achieve maximum water efficiency.
-Do your part!
+The Stanford Energy System Innovations (SESI) project that came on line in April 2015 will further reduce campus potable water use by another 15 percent.
+As we enter the fourth consecutive year of drought, it is imperitive that each individual take actions to help achieve maximum water efficiency and comply with state mandates for water reduction.

-- Reducing irrigation: Effective August 1, 2014 irrigation in F&SH may occur only on Tuesday and Saturday nights for even numbered addresses, and Wednesday and Sunday nights for odd numbered addresses, between the hours of 7pm and 7am.
+- Reduce irrigation: Effective August 1, 2014 irrigation in Faculty and Staff Housing may occur only on Tuesday and Saturday nights for even numbered addresses, and Wednesday and Sunday nights for odd numbered addresses, between the hours of 7pm and 7am.
 Qualifying Stanford residents can receive a weather-based irrigation controller for a discounted price of $99.

 Operational Efficiency & Retrofits